kloverde/jquery-RestrictedTextField/README.md

   * [Java SDK](http://www.oracle.com/technetwork/java/javase/index.html) version 7 or later
   * [BuildScripts](https://github.com/kloverde/BuildScripts)
 2. If you are using IE or Chrome, download the appropriate browser driver for your system at [seleniumhq.org](http://seleniumhq.org).
 Once you've downloaded the drivers, update the `ieDriverPath` and `chromeDriverPath` properties in `gradle.properties` with the paths.
-3. Update the `browsers` property in `gradle.properties` to reflect which browsers you will be testing with.
+3. Update the `browsers` property in `gradle.properties` to reflect which browsers you will be testing with
 4. Now, from a command prompt:
   1.  `cd` into the `jquery-RestrictedTextField/SeleniumTester` directory
-  2. Modify the `buildScriptsDir` property in `gradle.properties` to reflect the location of BuildScripts on your filesystem 3..  `cd` to the `jquery-RestrictedTextField` directory
+  2. Modify the `buildScriptsDir` property in `gradle.properties` to reflect the location of BuildScripts on your filesystem
+  3.  `cd` to the `jquery-RestrictedTextField` directory
   4. Type `npm install`
   5. Type `grunt test`